sgallagher/libmodulemd-2.0-api/Modulemd.DefaultsV1.md

 ## Properties

-__version__: (ro) (uint64) The metadata version of this Defaults object.
-Defaults to the highest-supported version if not specified at object construction.
-Cannot be changed after object construction except through the upgrade() routine.

-__module_name__: (ro) (string) The name of the module to which these defaults apply.

 __default_stream__: (rw) (string) (nullable) The default stream for the module

 __intent__: (rw) (nullable) The system intent these defaults apply to.
 If unspecified, these are general defaults.